Seahawks notes: Ethan Pocic named starting center, Carroll hedges on who will start at right corner against Atlanta

 “Tre came back with a level of confidence and two years behind him there that he’s benefited from,” Carroll said.
 “He had a really good camp.”

 Carroll also hinted that the Seahawks could rotate at some positions where they might not normally due to the fact the team had no preseason games.
 One reason would be to not overwork anyone, with the Seahawks having had only one live scrimmage so far, and also to make sure players who deserved it got some playing time.
-That could point to Seattle using both Dunbar and Flowers some on Sunday.
+That could point to Seattle using both Dunbar and Flowers on Sunday.

 Seahawks re-sign Nick Bellore while Phil Haynes goes on IR

-In what was an expected move, the Seahawks re-signed fullback Nick Bellore on Monday after he was released Saturday, making room on the roster by putting guard Phil Haynes on Injured Reserve.
+In what was an expected move, the Seahawks re-signed fullback Nick Bellore on Monday after he was released Saturday, making room on the roster by putting guard Phil Haynes on injured reserve.

 As a vested veteran, Bellore did not have to go through waivers so there was no danger of him being claimed (though he could have signed with a team had it made an offer) and that allowed the Seahawks to carry Haynes on the 53-man roster to start the season so he could go on in-season IR and come back later in the year.